larduino/hawkesbay-can2mqtt/README.md

 Note: Some experimental support for Barcelona or Rosie exists but may be commented out.

-Home Assistant Dashboard Example
+H## Home Assistant Dashboard Example

 A fully working Lovelace card for Hawkes Bay sensors is provided here:

-examples/ha_cards/hawkesbay_overview_card.yaml
+`examples/ha_cards/hawkesbay_overview_card.yaml`

-Includes gauges and entities for:
+This includes gauges and entities for:

-Battery voltage, current, power, and charge stage
+- Battery voltage, current, power, and charge stage

-PV MPPT voltages and currents
+- PV MPPT voltages and currents

-Whizbang Jr current and power
+- Whizbang Jr current and power

-Daily energy (kWh)
+- Daily energy (kWh)

-Debug / raw JSON states
+- Debug / raw JSON states

 Notes